 The cool thing about using Facebook for marketing is that you can tailor your content to the interests of a specific group of people.
 Facebook ads even allow you to target consumers by particular demographics.

-You have to think about the kind of content your demographic wants to see for inbound marketing.
+You have to consider the kind of content your demographic wants to see for inbound marketing.
 This will make your marketing efforts much more effective.

-Even if you don’t use Facebook Ads, you can use their helpful Audience Insights tool.
+You can use their helpful Audience Insights tool even if you don’t use Facebook Ads.
 It’s free, allowing you to gain insights into your followers’ interests and behaviors.

 We encourage you to use this tool to tailor your content to your target audience’s interests, needs, or desires.
 You can even use the Audience Insights tool to see the same characteristic data for your competitors’ target audiences.